crisp-dev/node-easyimage/README.md

 EasyImage [![NPM version](https://badge.fury.io/js/easyimage.svg)](https://badge.fury.io/js/easyimage)
 =========

-EasyImage is a promise-based image processing module for Node.js, it is built on top of ImageMagick, so make sure ImageMagick is installed on your system.
+EasyImage is a promise-based image processing module for Node.js, it is built on top of GraphicsMagick, so make sure GraphicsMagick is installed on your system.

 On Ubuntu
 ```
-$ apt-get install imagemagick
+$ apt-get install graphicsmagick
 ```
 On Mac OS X
 ```
-$ brew install imagemagick
+$ brew install graphicsmagick
 ```
 On CentOS
 ```
-$ yum install imagemagick
+$ yum install graphicsmagick
 ```

 ## Installation